inaimathi/lisp-1.5-programmers-manual/README.md

 Original scans are in lisp15.pdf.
 Some pages have pencil notes made by Paul which are not transcribed.

-### The original source code
+### The source code

-The file lisp.txt was contributed by guitarvydas on Github.
+The file lisp.asm was contributed by guitarvydas on Github.
 Thanks to Kendal Goodson for this lates copy (LISP.TXT).
 "As Is", found on a FLEX os games disk.
+Some obvious typos in the code have been corrected, but it has not been verified that it actually is the code, and there are probably more errors.

 ### The Dr. Dobbs original article